CUH Logo

 Spare lenses

-Babies are normally supplied with spare lenses so that they are not left uncorrected in the event of loss.
-If you have to use a spare lens please make sure that it is re-ordered straight away.
+Babies are usually supplied with spare lenses so that you have a replacement to hand if in case of damage or loss.
+If you use your spare lens please make sure that you re-order another spare straight away.
 Do not wait until the spare lens is also lost before ordering another.

 Benefits and risks